 To add a pattern for branch names, follow these steps:

 To get the integration working, you have to specify which source files should be translated and how Crowdin Enterprise should structure translated files in your repository.
-In case, you see a red icon with an exclamatory mark next to the service branch name, this means that you didn’t choose content for synchronization.
+If you see a red icon with an exclamatory mark next to the service branch name, it means that you didn’t select content for synchronization.

 There are two ways to do that: configuring online or manually by creating a configuration file.